MoolaSmoola/NYC-311-gentrification/personal reminders.md

 * [Difference in number of block groups](https://www.census.gov/programs-surveys/acs/geography-acs/reference-materials.2021.html#list-tab-2123892609) between pre-2020: (220333) & post: (242335) is 22002.
 * [Relationship file of 2010 - 2020 changes in block groups](https://www2.census.gov/geo/docs/maps-data/data/rel2020/blkgrp/tab20_blkgrp20_blkgrp10_st36.txt)
 * What ACS 5-year variable to use for percent moved within 5 years: 2010-2014, 2000-2009, 2015 and after?
+* When calculating medians for years of education, certain variables were excluded & normative judgements were made about how many years certain stages take (bachelor's/associate's/master's degree/professional school degree/doctorate degree).
+These can be excluded, or alternatively assigned numeric values corresponding to *levels*.

 ## log
 * created repo clone on local git, ~/57/NYC311datafiles/leaflet